Constitution Health Plaza cancels plans for safe injection site in South Philadelphia

 In 2018, Action News traveled to Canada where safe injection sites are already up and running.
 Our visit came with mixed reactions.

 The facilities are clean and a gateway to rehabilitation.
-But we also saw prevalent drug use and sales outside the facilities during an after operating hours.
+But we also saw prevalent drug use and sales outside the facilities during and after operating hours.
 We even saw assaults and other crimes.

 "I support recovery.
 I have methadone clinics in my district and I look forward to helping people off narcotics.
 I do not believe in shooting galleries," said Councilmember Curtis Jones.